-Natural gas used in Finland was imported from Russia and Estonia in 2021.
 There's no natural gas production in Finland.
 Small-scale biogas is produced and injected into the gas transmission and distribution network in six different locations.
-There are also two off-grid LNG-terminals in Pori and Tornio, and third one, with connection to natural gas grid in Hamina, is planned to be in commercial use in October 2022.
+There are also two off-grid LNG-terminals in Pori and Tornio, one with connection to natural gas grid in Hamina.